sandint2011/mc-shader-exploration/README.md

 Create or open up a world and hit ESCAPE and go to _Options_ > _Video Settings..._ > _Shaders..._.
 Select the shader you'd like to play around with.
 I recommend switching the world from _Survival Mode_ to _Creative Mode_, so you can explore the shaders without worying about dying.

+There will be READMEs inside each shader folder, explaining in further detail what the shader does.

 ### Adding Shaders to Minecraft

 Shaders are added as folders or `.zip` files by clicking on the _1.19.2_ instance in MultiMC and goint to _Edit Instance_ > _Shader Packs_ > _Add_ and selecting one of the shaders from this repository.

 Feel free to download [BSL Shaders](https://www.bslshaders.com/download/) if you'd like an example of a fully developed shader that's used by the community.

+When making changes to a shader, you'll need to switch the selected shader in Minecraft to `OFF` and back, to tell Minecraft to reload the shader.

 ## Links